N8DaGr84444/VisualInterfaces/Project1/README.md

 ## Code Overview
 - The only library used was d3.
 - `index.html` only contains html code, file links, and minimal styling.
 The rest of the styling is in `css\style.css`, and all of the js is in various files with the `js` directory.
-Everything is seperated to keep the code clean and organized.
+Everything is separated to keep the code clean and organized.
 - The control function for the code is in the file `tabs.js`.
 - `main.js` reads in the data from the `data` directory, processes it and loads it into specifically formatted arrays for each different chart type, and then initializes each chart.
 It also contains the event listener for the drop-down menu to change the comparison county, and will call the update function of each chart when needed.
 - Each chart type has it's own js file and it's own svg.
 Each svg contains 2 visuals; the Hamilton county version and the comparison county version of that chart type.
 The corresponding files for each chart type are as follows: